Khamenei Says Assads Fall Will Not Weaken Iran - UrduPoint

 Syrian rebels' lightning push to Damascus from their strongholds in the northwest ended the decades-long rule of Assad's family, once an ally of Tehran.

-The Iranian supreme leader accused the United States and "the Zionist regime", Israel, of plotting against Assad.
+The Iranian supreme leader, who has the final say in his country's affairs, accused the United States and "the Zionist regime", Israel, of plotting against Assad.

 "No one should doubt that what has taken place in Syria is the product of a joint US-Israeli plot," he said.